thematthewknot/NFC-WiFi/README.md

 # Where do I get one?
 Want one?
 Sign up to preorder one now: [Preorder](https://goo.gl/forms/MPRosQnBkixg8Vhj2)
-$20+shipping gets you a built/tested/working board, USB cable, Enclosure, All you need to get going.

 I have about 2 dozen made and ready to ship currently, but the software isn't done yet.